amomen9/PostgreSQL/Backup/simple systemd Backup Automation/patroni.md

 2. Full Backup & Purge Script (postgres_backup.sh)
 <br/>

-* Install YAML query tool as a prerequisite:
+* Install YAML query tool `yq` as a prerequisite:
 ```shell
 sudo snap install yq
 ```

+If you cannot use snap package manager on your server, you can install `yq` on a third Ubuntu server and simply transfer yq's binary to your server and <u>add it to the path</u>.

 `postgres_backup.sh`: